Small Things To Make Life Better

 Milk Frother

-A milk frother can come in handy for a surprising number of drinks, from lattes to matcha to protein powder.
+A milk frother comes in handy for a surprising number of drinks, from lattes to matcha to protein powder.
 That also makes them a great gift for anybody that likes coffee or tea drinks - they’ll certainly find a use for it eventually.

 I’ve bought at least three of this $20 Foodville milk frother as personal or white elephant gifts, as well as the one I use myself.